jsdw/jsdw.github.io/content/posts/rust-futures-tokio/index.md

 Recently, I started having a go at the [boundvariable][boundvariable] programming challenge (you can find my results [here][jsdw-boundvariable], but there be spoilers!).

 The first step in the challenge is to write an interpreter.
 You're given the spec that you need to adhere to.
 The interpreter that you create is capable of being fed ASCII input one byte at a time, as well as handing back ASCII output one byte at a time.

 I eventually decided that it would be nice if my interpreter could allow TCP connections to be established to it; input from these connections would be sent into the interpreter, and output from the interpreter would be sent to any current TCP connections as well as to stdout.
-This seemed like a good opportunity to have anothe go with _Tokio_; an asynchronous IO framework for Rust.
+This seemed like a good opportunity to have another go with _Tokio_; an asynchronous IO framework for Rust.

-Prior to this experience, I had thought that Futures, Sinks and Streams were the smallest building blocks in the world of Tokio, and so I went looking for these things to read and write my bytes for me.
-Actually, all of the fundamental objects to read and write bytes to things (in my case I was only interested in [`tokio::io::Stdout`][tokio-stdout], [`tokio::io::Stdin`][tokio-stdin] and [`tokio::net::TcpStream`][tokio-tcpstream]) implement one or both of `AsyncRead` and `AsyncWrite`, but not the `Future`, `Sink` or `Stream` traits.
+Prior to this experience, I had thought that Futures, Sinks and Streams were the smallest building blocks in the world of Tokio, and so I went looking through the Tokio documentation for these things.
+Actually, all of the fundamental objects to read and write bytes to things implement one or both of `AsyncRead` and `AsyncWrite`, but not the `Future`, `Sink` or `Stream` traits.
 In fact, there are lots of `poll_x` methods dotted around, so I realised I needed to figure out how to make use of them.

-My goal was simple—reading and writing single bytes at a time—so that is the focus of my example code.
+My goal was simple—reading and writing single bytes at a time—so that is the focus of my examples.
 You should be able to build on these foundations to add things like buffering, or to encode/decode bytes into more complex structures.
 I'll look at each of the possible ways to convert these things:

 - `AsyncRead` to `Future`, for one-off reads
 - `AsyncRead` to `Stream`, for continuous reading